granttaylor448/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
 Grant inherited the project from lighthouse labs and implemented many new features and fixed several bugs in the application.
+The project also had RSPEC and CapyBara tests implemented by Grant.
 Project required a solid understanding of Ruby on Rails, Heroku and git branching.
 Checkout the link at the top of the repo to test out the app on Heroku.

 ## Photos